Model

 Extensive use of MLFlow for versioning.
 Include screenshots…

-Model versions are stored locally.
-Once deployed to the rsconnect server, we can switch between model versions, enabling the reproduction of past experiments.
+This setup acts as our “model registry”, allowing us to keep track of different model versions over time.
+Once deployed to the rsconnect server, we can switch between these versions, enabling the reproduction of past experiments and consistent rollback if needed.

 Practical experience: model storage & versioning at Destatis